 Per Board Regulation 5146, except with prior consent for health reasons, electronic signaling or imaging devices must be turned off and put away throughout the school day in a student's backpack.
-(These include, but are not limited to, cell phones, gaming devices, dokiWatch, FiLIP, VTech Kidizoom Plus, and Gizmos.)
-Students may not carry personal devices with them on campus during the school day without express permission from the principal.
+These include, but are not limited to, cell phones, gaming devices, smart watches with the ability to audio or video record.
+Smart watches that only allow for emergency calls are allowed.
+Students may not carry excluded electronic devices with them on campus during the school day without expressed permission from the principal.
 Devices are not to be used during the school day for phone calls.
 Phones are located in each classroom that students may request to use.
 On those days when a particular lesson or project would be enhanced with such devices, the teacher will notify the parents and students that they are allowed to bring their device to school.
 These devices will be collected and stored by the teacher on that day.
 Devices will be used only during the time frame of the particular lesson/project and will be returned to the student at the end of the day.
 Activity trackers have been approved by the district to be used; these are devices that do not have the ability to call/text nor provide camera/video options such as Fitbits, Garmin Vivo Fit, Jr., and UNICEFs.